bike advocacy, bicycle tour, bicycle safety

 Individuals with Surplus Bicycles to Donate:

 If you are an individual with a bicycle or two, or bicycle parts and accessories to donate for repair, reuse and recycling, it is usually most practical and cost effective to donate them to a local program.
+In some areas you have a choice of directing you bike to an organization that will use it internationally or to a domestic program.
 We have three pages to check that can help you find local or not-so-local organizations that might want your bike(s);

-3. organizations collecting and shipping used bicycles internationally
+3. organizations collecting and redistributing used bicycles domestically and internationally

 If you have only bicycle parts, and can't find an organization that will accept then, we have collected a little addition information on recycling bicycle parts.